Chlorine Allergy: Could Chlorine Be Fueling A Rash & Your Allergy Symptoms?

 - the dose of chlorine one is exposed to, and

 - the duration of exposure to the chemical

 Research shows that long-term chlorine exposure may encourage the production of free radicals in the body.
 And as you probably can recall from science class, free radicals are carcinogenic (cancer-causing) and can cause tremendous damage to cells, increasing the risk of certain types of cancer.
 Besides, inhaling too much chlorine may cause fluid buildup in the lungs, causing pulmonary edema, where the lungs swell due to the excessive amount of fluid trapped.
 On top of that, contact with compressed liquid chlorine may cause frostbite on the skin and eyes.

 However, it’s important to note that showing any of the signs and symptoms listed above doesn’t necessarily mean that a person has been exposed to chlorine.
 We cover chlorine in greater detail in this article.

 What is chlorine allergy?

-What causes chlorine allergy?
+What causes chlorine allergy or chlorine rash?